 - Help your child learn to label their emotions with words.

 - Set limits when helping your child solve problems or deal with upsetting situations appropriately.

 As you can see, Dr. Gottman doesn’t advise you to tell your child to stop feeling what they are feeling.
 Instead, as their emotion coach, help them understand why they feel what they feel.
 (Please read the book for a complete understanding of this wonderful method.)

 Let’s return to the scenario above about a sippy cup.
 An emotion coach might use the sippy cup example listed above and say.
 “I see that you are mad about the sippy cup being dirty.
 Do you feel frustrated that your cup isn’t ready?”
 After hearing the child’s response and helping them understand what emotion they are feeling, you could say, “I can understand that you like to use the same cup.
 I like to drink out of the same cup for my coffee.
 But when I can’t do that, I choose my second favorite cup.
 So I’m wondering if you can pick another cup you like just like I do?”

-It is also essential to note that parents who help their big-emotion children do not buy into big emotions and yell back.
+It is also essential that parents who help their big-emotion children do not buy into big emotions and yell back.
 It will only heighten the situation.
-Instead, you must show them how to stay calm and work through situations instead of losing it — as hard as that can sometimes be.
+Instead, you must show them how to stay calm and work through problems instead of losing it — as hard as that can sometimes be.
 Think of them looking into a mirror of what you want them to see.

-And if you can remain in the mindset that you are teaching your child how to handle their emotion instead of stopping those emotions from happening, you may instantly find that it feels easier to coach them through these big moments—all one hundred of them before noon.
+And if you can remain in the mindset that you are teaching your child how to handle their emotions instead of stopping them from happening, you may instantly find that it feels easier to coach them through these big moments—all one hundred of them before noon.

-Just remember along the way that it is often the children with the most emotion inside of them that have the very most to offer the world as they mature.
+Just remember along the way that the children with the most emotion inside of them often have the very most to offer the world as they mature.
 So keep loving them and coaching them one patient day at a time.